alrashedf/WideAwake/index.md

 2. place your (red LED) mouse on top of the screen. (other types of mice (laser) not tested.)

-3. Mouse should jitter and screen should stay awake.
-Click the red button to keep your smartphone awake too.
+3. Mouse should jitter after 30 seconds to a minute.
+Click the red button on the WideAwake to keep your smartphone awake too.
 Be sure to place the phone on a charger.
 ![Mouse on Screen](https://alrashedf.github.io/WideAwake/mouseonscreen.jpg)

 [WideAwake Github repo](https://github.com/alrashedf/WideAwake/)